Karl-Heinz Rummenigge: Club career

 With Bayern he won the European Cup in 1975 and 1976.
 In 1975, he did not take part in the final of the competition, whilst in the year thereafter a glass of brandy sufficiently prepared the nervous Rummenigge to contribute to the defeat of AS Saint-Étienne.
 In the same year he became also part of the team that prevailed in the Intercontinental Cup finals against Cruzeiro EC from Belo Horizonte.

-In the era of coach Csernai he found in midfielder Paul Breitner a congenial partner and he formed such a formidable one-two-punch that they were only called Breitnigge (name invented by German newspaper Bild).
+In the era of coach Csernai, he found in midfielder Paul Breitner a congenial partner and he formed such a formidable one-two-punch that they were only called Breitnigge (name invented by German newspaper Bild).

 The club, then often dubbed as "FC Breitnigge", won in this period the Bundesliga title in 1980 and 1981, and the DFB-Pokal in 1982 and 1984.
 A renewed triumph in the European Cup was denied, when the club lost the 1982 final narrowly against Aston Villa.
 In the season before Rummenigge was top-scorer in this competition with 6 goals.

 His substantial contribution to the successes of the club and the Germany national football team found also expression in personal honours.
-In 1980, he was named German Footballer of the Year and in 1980–1981 the European Footballer of the Year.
+In 1980, he was named German Footballer of the Year and in 1980–81 the European Footballer of the Year.

 In 1984, aged 29, he was sold for a record fee of €5.7m to Inter Milan.
 Despite a notable beginning, in which he helped the team to compete until the end for the 1984–85 Scudetto, Rumenigge's career in Italy was mostly marred by injury problems.
 At the end of his contract in 1987, Rummenigge moved on to Swiss first division club Servette FC in Geneva, where he saw his career out.
 In his last season, 1988–89, he had his last success, becoming top scorer in the Swiss league with 24 goals.

 International career

-With the West German national team he took part in the 1978 World Cup in Argentina, 1982 World Cup in Spain and the 1986 World Cup in Mexico.
+With the West Germany national team he took part in the 1978 World Cup in Argentina, 1982 World Cup in Spain and the 1986 World Cup in Mexico.
 In 1978, West Germany exited in the second group stage of the tournament.
 In 1982 and 1986, the team was runner-up behind Italy and Argentina, giving him the unique distinction of captaining the senior team to two silver medals in the FIFA World Cup.

 Rummenigge also took part in two European Championship tournaments.
 In the 1980 competition in Italy, West Germany defeated Belgium in the final by 2–1 to win their second UEFA Euro.

 Altogether, between 1976 and 1986, Rummenigge amassed 95 caps and scored 45 goals for West Germany, including one in extra-time in the 1982 World Cup semi-final victory over France, and one in the losing 1986 World Cup final match against Argentina.
 He also scored a hat-trick in a group stage game against Chile during the 1982 World Cup.